Skip to main content

 2. Adalo

-Adalo is a visual no-code builder that generates native iOS and Android apps from a drag-and-drop canvas with database-driven components and Ada AI assistance.
+For hands-on builders, Adalo turns a visual canvas into native iOS and Android apps with database components and Ada AI assistance.

 Adalo sits between pure prompt-based builders and developer-focused tools.
-Its visual drag-and-drop canvas makes it the pick for readers who prefer hands-on screen editing over text prompts.
+Its visual drag-and-drop canvas can feel natural for designers or readers who prefer hands-on screen editing over text prompts.

 What Adalo gives you out of the box: